 As part of lesson planning I frequently do word searches.
-The best online searchable Bibles IMNSHO are the collated Protestant versions at Bible Gateway (Gateway graciously gives you the option of searching the 7 Deuterocanonical books along with the 66).
+The best online searchable Bibles IMNSHO are the collated Protestant and Catholic versions at Bible Gateway.
 There are several search options, plus it's easy to quickly see a given verse, chapter, or the whole Bible in a number of versions and languages (Spanish!).
 Occasionally I will prefer the 1611 King James Version to the Catholic Bibles I typically use, so my default version at Bible Gateway is the KJV.

 Gateway also has the NIV (New International Version) which I understand is one of the most "readable" Protestant Bibles.
 Occasionally I have a look at the NIV.
 Sometimes it's ok with me; other times, wow, it's not.
 I mean: if you are reading the Bible to learn or teach your Catholic faith, it will be hard to do if you're using the NIV, or anything like it.
 Let's look at a few examples comparing the KJV to the NIV:

 Bishop/ Episkopos/ἐπίσκοπος (literally, over-seer)

 In class we use the New Testament to discuss the early organization of the Church, including offices such as Bishop.
 The word bishop shows up 6 times in the KJV; zero times in the NIV.

 KJV: Acts 1:20 For it is written in the book of Psalms, Let his habitation be desolate, and let no man dwell therein: and his bishoprick let another take.